the-human-glycome-project/the-human-glycome-project.github.io/about.md

 ---
 {% include abbreviations.md %}

-The HGP GH Page is a working place for the HGP.
+The HGP GH Page is a internet forum for the HGP.

-For the main site please go to the [human-glycome.org](https://human-glycome.org/)
+For the main site of the HGP please go to [human-glycome.org](https://human-glycome.org/).